TOP 50+ Best Fashion Designers

 33. Jonathan Jony Ive

 Sir Jonathan Ive was born in 1967 in London, England.
 The British designer studied art and Newcastle Polytechnic, paving his way to becoming a successful industrial designer and one of Apple Inc.’s most valued executives.
-Apple’s Chief Design Officer crafted many of our iMac computers, ensuring its power, speed, and easy-to-use features due to his flawless attention to detail.
+Apple’s Chief Design Officer crafted many of our iMac computers, ensuring their power, speed, and easy-to-use features due to his flawless attention to detail.

 34. Kate Spade